- Everyone puts things off from time to time, but chronic procrastination can prevent people from thriving.

 - Procrastination sometimes develops due to a fear of failure and criticism in childhood.

-- Working with a therapist or asking reflective questions can help people understand the reasons they procrastinate and overcome the habit.
+- Working with a therapist or asking reflective questions can help people understand why they procrastinate.

 Research illuminates much about why people procrastinate—and most people do at one point or another, if not habitually.
 It’s estimated, for example, that, of college students, some 80 to 95 percent dillydally, with some 50 percent indulging “consistently and problematically,” according to a meta-analytic review conducted by Piers Steel.